Top health threats to women

 The reasons women outlive men aren’t fully understood.
 There are many theories but nothing definitive.
 Women are more likely to go and see their doctor if they’re unwell.
 A 2012 study by the National Pharmacy Association found that women were much more likely than men to take advantage of primary care health services, including GPs and pharmacies.
 Women visit their GP around six times a year compared to four times for men.

 Even though women do have a slight edge over men in the health stakes, it pays to take note of the risks.
-The top threats to women’s health aren't secrets: They're known, common and often preventable.
+The top threats to women’s health aren't secrets - they're known, common and often preventable.
 So what are the top health threats to women and how can they be avoided?

-Six biggest risks contributing to death in women
+Main risks contributing to death in women

 Statistics also suggest that sticking to recommended safe alcohol limits, getting enough sleep and avoiding stress could help women live longer.